khchenTW/Suspension/README.md

 > stype, the length of suspension: S, M, and L. Please refer to generator.py for more details.

+> group, this should be 0 now.

+> btype, 0 for preemptive scehduling: 1-3 for limited preemptive scheduling

 For example, if you want to test 100 task sets with "short resource access" for group 0:
+Step 1 - generate task sets:
-> python partition_eval.py 0 100 0 S 0
+> python partition_eval.py 0 100 0 S 0 [0,1,2,3]
+Step 2 - read task sets:
-> python partition_eval.py 0 100 1 S 0
+> python partition_eval.py 0 100 1 S 0 [0,1,2,3]

 For different kind of tests, the implementations are modularized in different files separately:
 >Trinty ILP test: trinity_ILP.py